 Learn to peel the onion, to watch the thinker.
 Practice giving your mind a break from itself.
 When you realize that thoughts just happen—and that, like everything, they pass—it becomes easier not to get caught up in their drama.
 That, in turn, is one of the secrets to inner peace.

-Caveat: There are some times when it’s not possible to observe thoughts, when the wave is too big and pulls people underwater, or when traumatic memories have been triggered.
+Caveat: There are some times when it’s not possible to observe thoughts, when the wave is too big and pulls people underwater, or when traumatic experiences or implicit memories have been triggered.
 In those situations, I believe it can be helpful to have just enough medication to allow perspective on the pain.
 The problem is that most psychiatrists or physicians prescribe enough medication to remove the pain significantly, and the person goes, “Oh, there’s no problem!
 What was I thinking?
 I must be mentally ill.”
 Pain is a prompt from the psyche.
 It is, as Dr. James Gordon wrote in Mindful magazine, an invitation to a journey, not a dead end.
 By putting one’s identity in the bucket of “mentally ill,” there’s no room for movement, no room for growth, change or awakening.